Tyus Jones Player Props: Grizzlies vs. Mavericks

-The Memphis Grizzlies, Tyus Jones included, take on the Dallas Mavericks on Monday at 7:30 PM ET.
+The Memphis Grizzlies, with Tyus Jones, face off versus the Dallas Mavericks at 8:00 PM ET on Monday.

-We're going to examine Jones' prop bets, using stats and trends to help you make good picks.
+In this article, we look at Jones' available prop bets, providing stats to help you figure out the best wagers to make.

 Tyus Jones Prop Bets vs. the Mavericks